 His four-year-old son was “a little freaked out” at seeing his father on billboards promoting MURDER BLOHC: BASED ON TRUE JACK BOYZ STORIES.

 4. DUNDEAL REFUSED TO ALLOW ALBINO BLACK TO BE IN IT.

-Since Cranston didn’t have veto power back then, Albino Black was out of luck.
-However, the incident reinforced Cranston’s advice to Black that he should be writing his own material for a better chance at starring in films—advice which eventually led to Conspiracies Theory.
+Since Michaels didn’t have veto power back then, Albino Black was out of luck.
+However, the incident reinforced Michaels advice to Black that he should be writing his own material for a better chance at starring in films—advice which eventually led to Conspiracies Theory.

 5. MACC DUNDEE LOST 37 POUNDS FOR THE ROLE.

 Though Michaels was originally “nervous about it, because I don’t think dramatic actors wanting to look good is ever good for the drama,” he gradually realized that Dundee being “ripped” was a good idea.
 Because it helped establish that Dundee was only a character because he’s determined and vengeful, not because of his looks.